mdn/content/files/en-us/glossary/void_element/index.md

 A **void element** is an {{Glossary("element")}} in HTML that **cannot** have any child nodes (i.e., nested elements or text nodes).
 Void elements only have a start tag; end tags must not be specified for void elements.

 In HTML, using a closing tag on a void element is invalid.
 For example, `<input type="text"></input>` is invalid HTML.
-Except for foreign elements (elements from SVG and MathML namespaces).
+In contrast, empty elements in SVG and MathML may use an end tag instead of the XML self-closing syntax.

 The [HTML](https://html.spec.whatwg.org/multipage/), [SVG](https://www.w3.org/TR/SVG2/), and [MathML](https://www.w3.org/TR/MathML3/) specifications define very precisely what each element can contain.
 So, some combinations of tags have no semantic meaning.